meganmcd13/meganmcd13.github.io/index.markdown

 </center>
 <br>

 Welcome!
 I am a 4th year Ph.D. student at Carnegie Mellon University studying Neural Computation with a concentration in machine learning.
+Check out the other tabs to see what I am working on.